yogi1967/MoneydancePythonScripts/source/net_account_balances/net_account_balances_readme.txt

 ROW NAME FORMATTING:

+NOTE: Click the little "<" icon to the right of the row name field to view/insert the tags below...

 - ROW NAME Configuration Options:
   - You can embed the following text (lowercase) in the Row Name field to configure the row / total (value) as follows:
     <#brn>   = Forces row name to be blank/empty